ComputeHive/user-node/README.md

 # CERA User Node

-A desktop client for the CERA decentralised storage network.
+A desktop client for the CERA distributed storage network.
 Users can upload files to the network with client-side encryption and erasure coding, then retrieve them from any machine using their decryption key.

 ---